 You can still register and we will be in touch when funding for the programme has been found

 To register for this project if you are a school or a college please click here

-Join our programme!
-This project is part funded and supported by the Savoy Educational Trust.
-The team are donating 50% costs.
+We are looking for funders to help us with this programme.
+The pilot project was supported by the Savoy Educational Trust in 2018.
+The team donated 50% costs.
 We are keen to partner with others to extend the reach of the project by 2022.
 Please contact us if you would like to become a funding partner.